-Access to mobility data is crucial for governments and for decision-makers since it can help predictive analysis on mobility trends, for an ample range of purposes.
+Access to mobility data is crucial for governments and decision-makers since it can help predictive analysis of mobility trends for many purposes.
 Mobility data provides actionable information through population mobility insights.

 In addition, regular everyday movements between home, work and other locations allow for a good assessment of commuting.
 Additional rich data can be obtained from most of the other regular transportation demands, including the number of actual movements between administrative units (both directions), commuting and other movements disaggregated, breakdowns, temporal aggregation (seasonality, weekly, daily, hourly), spatial aggregation (grid) and demographics.

-It is worth noting that mobility data has an endless number of possible reuses.
-Besides increasing operational efficiency and improving accessibility, data can also be used to advocate for more pro-transport policies such as improving safety and developing pollution-reducing solutions.
+It is worth noting that mobility data has many possible reuses.
+Besides increasing operational efficiency and improving accessibility, data can also be used to advocate for more pro-transport policies, such as improving safety and developing pollution-reducing solutions.

-More often than not, the data will include origins and destinations of users for all road sections, breakdown of road users by travel reasons for all road sections (commuters, temporary and regular visitors, domestic tourism, inbound tourism).
+More often than not, the data will include the origins and destinations of users for all road sections breakdown of road users by travel reasons for all road sections (commuters, temporary and regular visitors, domestic tourism, and inbound tourism).

 Once analysed, these insights provide timely statistics on all major road networks.
-Additional insights such as; a deeper analysis of specific network sections or regions, long historic time series, basis for infrastructure investments and dimensioning; basis for national mileage statistics and emission statistics.
-Overall, this data can be used to plan road infrastructure developments, better allocation of resources, among many other critical purposes.
+Additional insights include a deeper analysis of specific network sections or regions, long historic time series, basis for infrastructure investments and dimensioning, basis for national mileage statistics and emission statistics.
+Overall, this data can be used to plan road infrastructure developments, and better allocation of resources, among many other critical purposes.

 In a 2018 report titled, Harnessing the future of mobility, Deloitte states that now, more than, perhaps any time in recent memory, public officials have the opportunity to cure many of the vexing transportation challenges they face, from congestion and public safety to sustainability.